 Ernest, Karen, or both of us personally lead every Eagle Eye Safaris trip.
 You’ll get one-on-one attention to ensure you have the right settings and angles for the photo.
 We want you have a fantastic, memorable, fun safari experience.
 We love sharing the treasures of Africa–our wildlife–with our guests, and teaching you how to take home photos that will make you proud.
 Be sure to check out our reviews on Facebook and Trip Advisor!
 You can learn more about Ernest and Karen HERE.

 What sets you apart from other safari companies?

 Ernest and Karen are award-winning, published wildlife photographers with a passion for teaching.
-Photography coaching, camera instruction, and Lightroom/Photoshop instruction are included in all of our safaris.
+Photography coaching, camera instruction, and Lightroom/Photoshop instruction are included on almost all of our safaris.
 The exception is Antarctica and the Arctic, where our photography/editing workshops are optional at an additional cost.
 On safaris where we don’t have breaks during the day, we offer personal coaching and camera instruction, and if time allows, we’ll help you with Lightroom/Photoshop.
-We don’t contract out our safaris.
-Ernest and Karen personally lead them all.
+Ernest and/or Karen personally lead all of our safaris.

 We try to keep our groups small, with extra space on the vehicles for your camera gear, as much as possible.
 Most safari companies stuff 10 people into the vehicle to maximize profit.
 We always try to limit the number of people per vehicle, leaving seats empty for gear.